masterminds-kenya/social_network/checklist.md

 - [ ] ?
 Confirm same link, or Update link, for FB signup vs Login (if needed by Influencer|Brand)
 - [x]  The 'Influencers' link (and associated route) on the base template.
   - [x]  Requires authenticated user, otherwise redirects to signup (or login).
-    - [ ] ?
+    - [s] ?
 Should this signup just be a link to 'join as an Influencer'?
   - [x]  For authenticated Admin|Manager - List All Influencers
   - [x]  For authenticated Influencer, redirects to their account detail view
   - [x]  For Brand user, ...
 Unclear - Allow create Influencer w/ diff IG acct